Sweetwood Asset Managment

-In credit markets, US investment grade corporate spreads tightened 6 bps in October to 117 bps and total returns were 0.6%.
-Supply volumes declined to $84 bn from $166 bn in September, which provided a positive technical boost as there was excess demand for bonds.
-Net supply (after subtracting maturities and calls/tenders) was -$6 bn.
-On the demand side, IG mutual funds received inflows of another 1.2% of AUM in October.
-We maintain our overweight view within our fixed income allocation given the defensiveness of the asset class and attractive yield (3%) for global investors.
-We prefer BBB credits whose management is committed to maintaining an investment grade rating and enacting creditor-friendly policies.
+In credit markets, US investment grade corporate spreads tightened 6 bps in September to 122 bps but total returns were -0.6% given the rise in yields.
+Top performing sectors were Industrial Products and Food while laggards were Tobacco (failed merger talks) and Autos.
+Supply volumes were a record $166 bn in September (strongest September and 3rd strongest month ever) bringing the YTD total supply to $991 bn (-4% YoY).
+Despite the high gross supply figures, on a net basis (after subtracting maturities and calls/tenders) the number was much lower at $55 bn.
+On the demand side, IG mutual funds received inflows of another 1% of AUM in September.
+We maintain our overweight view within our fixed income allocation given the defensiveness of the asset class and attractive yield for global investors.
+We prefer BBB credits with steep credit curves whose management is committed to maintaining an investment grade rating.